Hyundai Santa Cruz Insurance Rates

 Wyoming | $1,296 | -$158 | -10.9% |

-Using high physical damage deductibles can reduce prices by up to $600 every year, while increasing your policy's liability limits will increase prices.
-Moving from a 50/100 limit to a 250/500 limit will cost up to $358 extra every 12 months.
+Choosing high deductibles could save up to $600 every year, while increasing your policy's liability limits will cost you more.
+Going from a 50/100 limit to a 250/500 limit will cost as much as $358 extra every year.
 View Rates by Deductible or Liability Limit

-If you have a few violations or tend to cause accidents, you may be forking out at least $1,700 to $2,300 extra annually, depending on your age.
-High-risk driver insurance is expensive and can cost as much as 43% to 131% more than a normal policy.
+If you like to drive fast or tend to cause accidents, you could be paying at a minimum $1,700 to $2,300 in extra premium per year, depending on your age.
+High-risk driver insurance can cost as much as 43% to 131% more than average.
 View High Risk Driver Rates

 Model Year | Comprehensive | Collision | Liability | Total Premium |